England | Scotland | Wales | Northern Ireland | Ireland

 For problems relating to your eyes, patients are advised to see an Optician.
 You should contact them urgently if you have blurring of vision or pain in your eye.
 You can find you local Optician by entering your postcode at https://www.nhsinform.scot/scotlands-service-directory/Opticians

 The Practice has a visiting private Physiotherapist.
 Fees and appointment details available at our reception.
 Useful information and advice can be found on musculoskeletal problems on the website nhsinform.scot/msk.
-Alternatively you can contact an NHS Physiotherapist on 0845 604 0001.
-You can do this without seeing your GP first.

 The Practice has a visiting private Podiatrist.
 Fees and appointment details available at our reception.
 Alternatively for problems related to your feet you can self refer to an NHS Podiatrist by filling out a form which you can download here: self referral form for podiatry or a copy is available from our reception desk.
 You can do this without seeing your GP.